Irys-xyz/irys-lit/nextjs/README.md

 # Next.js Integration: Irys + Lit Protocol

 This directory contains a Next.js application that demonstrates the use of Lit Protocol for data encryption and decryption, combined with Irys for permanent onchain storage.
-This application utilizes RainbowKit for wallet connection, providing a seamless Web3 experience.
+This application uses RainbowKit for wallet connection.

 ## Prerequisites